henrysky/astroNN/docs/source/neuralnets/losses_metrics.rst

     from astroNN.nn.losses import mean_squared_logarithmic_error

     # OR it can be imported by
+    from astroNN.nn.losses import msle
+    # OR it can be imported by
     from astroNN.nn.metrics import mean_squared_logarithmic_error

 It can be used with Keras, you just have to import the function from astroNN